adrian154/blog/public/blogposts/internet-explained/blogpost.md

 ![diagram of an IP LAN](/blogposts/internet-explained/ip-lan.png)

 Suppose computer 10.0.0.2 wants to send a message to 10.0.0.3.
 In order to actually deliver a message to 10.0.0.3, our sender needs to know which MAC address to send packets to.
 It can obtain this information via the [Address Resolution Protocol](https://en.wikipedia.org/wiki/Address_Resolution_Protocol) (ARP).

+## Obtaining an IP Address, IPv6 Style

+DHCP exists for IPv6 in the form of DHCPv6, but several alternative ways to obtain an address are also provided.

+TODO

 ## Address Resolution Protocol